Roger Williams University: Student life

 Approximately 63% of students live on campus.
 88% of the students attend school full-time.
 About 14% have a family income of less than $40k.
-75% of the student population is white, 5% is Hispanic, and 2% is African American; less than 1% of the students are from other races or ethnicities.
+77% of the student population is white, 11% is Hispanic, 3% is African American, 2% is Asian American, 3% are of two or more races, and 8% are of unknown race.

 The university's campus newspaper, The Hawks' Herald, publishes approximately 20 issues per academic year.
 An FM radio station, WQRI 88.3, plays everything from college alternative to hip hop.
 The college's 20 varsity athletic teams play at the Division III level as members of the Conference of New England.